StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/How_add_new_Node_Types.md

 }
 ```
 5. `insertFiles()` all files of the cf-apps will be copied to the corresponding output application folder.
 Probably you don't have to make changes here.
-6. `createEnvironmentConfigFile()` creates a environment config file for each cf-app which contains all environment variables with their values (contains the placeholder value which are set in the `PrepareVisitor`).
+6. `createEnvironmentConfigFile()` creates an environment config file for each cf-app which contains all environment variables with their values (contains the placeholder value which are set in the `PrepareVisitor`).
 This file will be read by the python script `readCredentials.py`.
 Probably you don't have to make changes here.
 7. `createReadme()` creates a readme text file.
 Maybe you want to adapt the readme therefore you just adapt the text [here](https://github.com/StuPro-TOSCAna/TOSCAna/blob/master/server/src/main/resources/cloudFoundry/readme.txt)

 ## Scripts